PlayStation 5 vs Xbox Series X

 Microsoft didn't bring many changes to the Xbox controller.
 Apart from a new share button that allows you to quickly post gameplay videos to social media, the controller is largely identical to the Xbox One controller.
 The advantage of this is that you can also use all your Xbox One controllers on the new Series X. This is useful if you have a few controllers lying around and like to play games with others on the couch.

 Which console is best depends on your preferences.
 The consoles are very close in terms of power, so think about the games you want to play.
 On the Xbox Series X, you can play the latest games for a fixed price per month.
 You only have to wait a bit longer for major titles such as Halo and The Elder Scrolls.
-You buy the games separately on the PlayStation 5, but you can already play cool games like Spider-Man: Miles Morales and Demon's Souls upon launch.
+You buy the games separately on the PlayStation 5 and you can already play cool games like Spider-Man: Miles Morales and Demon's Souls.